 When you do have a strategic number of credit cards, be sure not to max them out.
 Again, this makes you look like you’re reliant on credit just to get by.

 Your amount owed also accounts for 30% of your FICO score — the second largest category after payment history.
 The amount you owe compared to the amount of credit you have access to is called your credit utilization ratio.

 If you have a high credit utilization ratio, it means you’re close to maxing out your accounts and could indicate that you might have trouble making your payments in the future.

 This is generally a bad sign and can hurt your credit score.
 Stay on top of your monthly payments right from the start to avoid getting bogged down later down the road.

 As long as you’re strategic with your credit products and don’t become reliant upon them for everyday purchases, you’ll remain on track for building a fantastic credit history right from the start.

-Start off by selecting one or two products that work for you, then make small purchases that are easy to repay each month.
+Start by selecting one or two products that work for you, then make small purchases that are easy to repay each month.
 You’ll love watching your credit history expand over time.
 It’s a good idea to monitor your credit reports and check your credit score from time to time to track your progress.